 - a.
-Standing in or on the gutter immediately after the start is not permitted. - b.
+Standing in or on the gutterimmediately after the start is not permitted. - b.
 Swimmer must push off on back and continue swimming on back throughout the race. - c.
 Some part of the swimmer must break the surface of the water throughout the race, except it is permissible for the swimmer to be completely submerged during the turn, and for a distance of no more than 15 meters (16.4 yards) after the start and each turn.
-By that point, the head must have broken the water surface.
+By that point, the head must have broken the water surface. - d.
+Once some part of the head of the swimmer has passed the 5-meter mark immediately prior to reaching the finish, the swimmer may be completely submerged prior to the touch.